-- Read the contracts to consider the conditions relating to revenue recognition. - Inquired with the Company's engineers/the project managers about the terms of and risks associated with these contracts relevant to revenue recognition and estimates of anticipated loss. - Made enquiries of the Company's engineers/the project managers, gained an understanding of the Company's process to assess the percentage of completion and cost estimates for projects, compared estimates of project costs to the project budgets approved by authorised person, and on a sampling basis, examined relevant documents and considered the rationale for budget revisions, compared past estimates with actual project costs in order to evaluate the project management's competency in estimating project costs, checked actual costs to supporting documents and performed an analytical review to compare the percentage of completion estimated by the Company's engineers/the project managers to the percentage of completion derived from the actual costs incurred. - Evaluated the anticipated losses on projects assessed by the management through a comparative analysis of the actual cost incurred to the cost estimates for projects. - Examined the accounting transactions related to revenue recognition that were recorded through journal vouchers, in order to detect any irregularities. - Reviewed the disclosures made in the notes to the financial statements with respect to the basis of revenue recognition and the estimation of anticipated losses.
+- Read the contracts to consider the conditions relating to revenue recognition and the identification of performance obligations. - Inquired with the Company's engineers/the project managers about the terms of and risks associated with these contracts relevant to revenue recognition. - Made enquiries of the Company's engineers/the project managers, gained an understanding of the Company's process to assess the percentage of completion and cost estimates for projects, compared estimates of project costs to the project budgets approved by authorised person, and on a sampling basis, examined relevant documents and considered the rationale for budget revisions, compared past estimates with actual project costs in order to evaluate the project management's competency in estimating project costs, checked actual costs to supporting documents and performed an analytical review to compare the percentage of completion estimated by the Company's engineers/the project managers to the percentage of completion derived from the actual costs incurred. - Examined the accounting transactions related to revenue recognition that were recorded through journal vouchers, in order to detect any irregularities. - Reviewed the disclosures made in the notes to the financial statements with respect to the basis of revenue recognition.